guguji666666/GJS-MDC-Tips/JIT VM access/README.md

 ![image](https://user-images.githubusercontent.com/96930989/212462411-e07876ed-4a16-4f32-8e7e-8e6695812fb2.png)

-## P2 : Create custom role for requiring JIT access (least privileged) at subscription level
+## P2 : Create custom role for requiring JIT access (least privileged)
 ### 1. Create the role template in json file
 To add Azure custom RBAC Role you'll need to create a `.json` file with the `"actions"` and `"non-actions"` defined.